 Sensitivity analysis reveals how sensitive the TEA indicators are to different inputs to the study.
 Local sensitivity analysis varies one variable at a time to analyze how the indicators change while global sensitivity analysis varies multiple inputs and may analyze the interaction effects among different variables.
 For example, CO2 capture energy demand and CO2 purity for the process are two different possible parameters for a TEA model that generally affect one another, and global sensitivity analysis would attempt to capture and analyze this relationship.
-The graphic below outlines how the results of local sensitivity analysis might be presented using tornado and spider charts.
+The graphic below outlines how the results of local sensitivity analysis might be presented using tornado diagrams and spider charts.
 The “Nominal value” is the default value for the parameter used in the default model.

 The combination of uncertainty and sensitivity analyses can also allow for an iterative process with other parts of the study.
 If this combination reveals highly uncertain data to which the indicators are highly sensitive, then the practitioner will likely have to return to the inventory phase to find better data or even consider reforming the goal of the study if such data cannot be found.
 The quadrants in the graphic below can help classify data priorities at this step in the study.
 Naturally, high quality data to which the indicators are not sensitive should not be a priority for improvement whereas highly uncertain and influential data should be.

 Reporting of results can take many forms depending on audience and commissioner needs.
 Regardless of the format, it is vital to ensure transparency, accuracy, and consistency.
 Specifically, transparency surrounding assumptions and uncertainties is important to prevent readers from having unwarranted confidence in conditional and uncertain results.
 Authors of TEA reports must be intentional about their use of language to reduce the possibility of incorrect conclusions and generalizations based on the results of the study.